top of page

 cycle_en_cover.png

-A fierce encounter, at a point in time, between Orestes, who is returning, and Thaleia, who is departing.
-The unavoidable and traumatic separation of two mythically strong human beings, that life, possibly also the gods, appear to move in opposite directions.
-Between the two, is their common friend, the uncertain but wise, compassionate Harry, the chorus.
-He stands in the vortex of the great return of later day Ulysses (Orestes) and the eternal pilgrimage of Alexander (Thaleia).
-Harry attempts to mediate, to tame and to reconcile the cosmic vehemence of their orbits.
-He, alone, succeeds in solving the riddle of the rain.
+Between them stands their common friend: the uncertain yet wise and compassionate Harry—the chorus.
+He finds himself in the vortex between the great return of the latter-day Ulysses (Orestes) and the eternal pilgrimage of Alexander (Thaleia).
+Harry attempts to mediate, to temper, and to reconcile the cosmic vehemence of their orbits.
+And he alone succeeds in solving the riddle of the rain.

 FRONT.jpg